JuliaPlots/Plots.jl/README.md

 Plotting interface and wrapper for several plotting packages.

+#### This is under development... please add your wishlist for the plotting interface to issue #1.

 First, clone the package, and get any plotting packages you need:

 ```